Postdoctoral fellowship in the quantitative history of China over the Holocene

 This position requires full-time, in-person presence at the University of Calgary main campus, in Calgary, Alberta, Canada.
 Secondments with project partners in Hong Kong and Mainland China may be part of the work.

-The starting date for this position can be as early as 1 January 2026 and will be subject to arrangement with the selected candidate.
+The starting date for this position can be as early as 1 March 2026 and will be subject to arrangement with the selected candidate.

 Funding and support